 It is moderately contagious.

 What is the incubation period of strep throat?

 The incubation period varies from person to person.
-However, it usually lasts between 1-5 days.
+However, it usually lasts for 1-5 days.
 Most of the people, during their incubation period, are not even aware that they’re contaminated.

 How is strep throat spread?

 A sore throat on one side, what does that mean?

 I don’t want to be the bearer of bad news, but if you’ve sore throat only on one side then it might be Peritonsillar Abscess or Quinsy.

 The main accused in this case is the structure inside your throat.
 There are 4 main clusters of lymph tissues in your throat – Eustachian tube tonsils, Pharyngeal tonsils, Lingual tonsils and Palatine tonsils.

 When any of these tissues are infected by streptococcus bacteria, it can cause strep throat and you’ll have to bear all the pain that goes with it.